andrastantos/anachron/docs/cpu/external_bus_timing.rst

 DMA access timing
 -----------------

-DMA accesses follow the timing of non-DRAM accesses, but select DRAM instead of non-DRAM devices as their targets:
+DMA accesses follow the timing of non-DRAM accesses, but select DRAM instead of non-DRAM devices as their targets.
+Just like non-DRAM accesses, only non-burst, 8-bit accesses are supported.

 .. wavedrom::